ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 The second call to `R1.bits` moves `R1`'s state one step and returns the corresponding bits.
 The call to `R1.reset_state` sets the `R1`'s state to its initial value.

-Calling `R2.bits` a second time shows the modules aren't sharing the state.
+Calling `R2.bits` a second time shows the modules aren't sharing states.
 Otherwise, the value from the first calls to `bits` would have been returned.

 Calling `R1.bits` a third time returns the same result as the first call, which demonstrates the state has indeed been reset.

 ## Conclusion

-Functors are pretty unique to the ML family of programming languages.
-They provide a means to pass definitions inside a module.
-The same behaviour can be achieved with high-order parameters.
-However, functors allow passing several definitions at once, which is more convenient.

 Functor application essentially works the same way as function application: passing parameters and getting results.
 The difference is that we are passing modules instead of values.
 Beyond comfort, it enables a design approach where concerns are not only separated in silos, which is enabled by modules, but also in stages stacked upon each other.

-When several implementations of the same interface are needed at runtime, functors allow sharing of their common parts.